 Instrument : Registered Commercial Paper Issue Size of the First Tranche : Php 2,000,000,000.00 face value to be issued in one lump sum or multiple tranches, at the determination of the Issuer in consultation with the Issue Manager and Underwriter/Arranger.
-Issue or Offer Price : Discount to face value of the CPs Use of Proceeds : To fund its maturing short-term obligations and to partially fund its hydro project development.
-Discount Rate for Initial Issuance : The sum of the Base Rate and the Credit Spread determined prior to each Issue Date (the "Rate Setting Date") The following are the discount rates for the Initial Issuance: Series O: TBD Series P: TBD Discount Rate for Subsequent Issuance/s : The interest/discount rate for the subsequent issuance/s shall be set by the Issuer in consultation with the Sole Arranger which may be determined based on the corresponding Benchmark Rate plus Spread Base Rate : The Base Rate is the higher of a) the three-day average BVAL Reference Rate of the corresponding tenor, or b) the rate of the closest tenor of the Term Deposit Facility of the Bangko Sentral ng Pilipinas or its successor benchmark.
+Issue or Offer Price : Discount to face value of the CPs Use of Proceeds : Working Capital and other General Corporate Purposes Bonded Indebtedness. : The company currently has Php581,500,000.00 in bonded debt.
+The issuance of the CPs will create an additional bonded debt of up to Php2,000,000,000.00.
+Discount Rate for Initial Issuance : The sum of the Base Rate and the Credit Spread determined prior to each Issue Date (the "Rate Setting Date") The following are the discount rates for the Initial Issuance: Series O: 3.25% Series P: 3.75% Discount Rate for Subsequent Issuance/s : The interest/discount rate for the subsequent issuance/s shall be set by the Issuer in consultation with the Sole Arranger which may be determined based on the corresponding Benchmark Rate plus Spread Base Rate : The Base Rate is the higher of a) the three-day average BVAL Reference Rate of the corresponding tenor, or b) the rate of the closest tenor of the Term Deposit Facility of the Bangko Sentral ng Pilipinas or its successor benchmark.
 The BVAL Reference Rate for each series is as follows: Series O: BVAL 6Mos Series P: BVAL 12 Mos In the event that the BVAL Reference Rates are replaced by a different calculation methodology, the applicable replacement reference rates shall apply.
 Tenor of the Initial Issuance : Up to three hundred sixty (364) days; provided portions of the issuance of the CPs may, as determined by the Issuer in consultation with the Sole Issue Manager, Arranger and Underwriter, have the following tenor/term.
 The day count convention is Actual/360.
-Series O: 182 days